 Mains Added.
+New mains are expected to increase in 2016 as the Utility grows.
 This benchmark is the number of miles of main added to the system annually.
 It represents the net increase in miles of main after mains taken out of service are subtracted from new mains placed into service and reflects overall growth of the water system.
 This benchmark is related to the Utility's strategy for long-term planning for capital improvements and ties into the mission to provide an adequate supply of safe water for consumption and fire protection for present and future generations.